schooltool-project/schooltool-book/source/dev_devmode.rst

 Devmode for Developers
 ======================

-SchoolTool's developer mode, or "devmode" turns on several features handy to developers, but which should not be used in production instances, including sample data generation, object introspection, web view of the error log, and auto-generated API documentation.
+SchoolTool's developer mode, or "devmode," turns on several features handy to developers, but which should not be used in production instances.
+These dev-friendly features include sample data generation, object introspection, web view of the error log, and auto-generated API documentation.

 To enable devmode, edit ``schooltool.stapp2008spring/instance/schooltool.conf`` in your sandbox (you may have to do ``make build`` first to generate the ``instance`` directory) and uncomment the line that says::